DNS Hardening on Manjaro: Ignore DHCP

 the stub created by systemd-resolved.
 The system then knows to look to

-systemd-resolved, but without proper configuration, it receives information from NetworkManager
+systemd-resolved, but without proper configuration, it receives information from NetworkManager.

 Configure systemd-resolved

-/etc/systemd/resolve.conf we’ll see that a standard configuration (minimal) is
+/etc/systemd/resolved.conf, we’ll see that a standard configuration (minimal) is

 suggested: